 I know, I know, some kids are better sleepers than others.
-While that’s certainly the truth, it isn’t an excuse for poor sleep habits.
-Kids need to learn how to sleep.
-It’s up to us to teach them.
+While that’s certainly the truth, kids still need to learn how to sleep.
 When they are completely exhausted, they are cranky.
 When they are well-rested and ready to embrace the day, they are happier.
-Make sleep (and a consistent bedtime) a priority.
+Sleep training and a consistent bedtime are key.

 Unstructured playtime appears to be a lost art these days.
 It used to be that kids made their own fun.
 Today, kids are over-scheduled, dialed in and in awe of toys that essentially do the playing for them.
-Sure, those garbage trucks with all of the bells and whistles are neat, but be sure to mix in some wooden trucks and building blocks.
-And, please, take a look at the busy schedule and find some time where your kids can just play each day.
+Sure, those garbage trucks with all of the bells and whistles are neat, but it might be a good idea to mix in some wooden trucks and building blocks.
+Plus, it doesn’t hurt to clear the schedule and find some time where your kids can just play each day.
 Play is good for the soul.

 Kids yell when they’re mad.
 They cry when they’re sad.
 They might even stomp their feet and run around in circles when they’re not sure what to feel.
 And sometimes, if you’re really lucky, they do all of that in the middle of aisle nine at your friendly neighborhood Target.

 Let them.
 Kids need to express their emotions.
-While adults know to call a friend to vent when the going gets tough, kids are a bit more primitive.
+While adults know they can vent to a friend when the going gets tough, kids are a bit more primitive.
 Shushing them and publicly shaming them doesn’t help.
 Let them vent in their own little way and then offer to help.